 University-Wide Assessment of Student Learning

-As a results of their educational experiences at Ohio Northern University, students will be able to demonstrate:
+As a result of their educational experiences at Ohio Northern University, students will be able to demonstrate:

 - Effective communication